The capability now exists for your auditors to inspect a

 sparsely populated locations like the Mid-west and Deep South or Canada, you

-may not have the wireless coverage that you need.
 All is not lost in that case — because your audit software

 can be setup to work offline, and to transmit data back and forth when the user